VonBismarck1986/CryOdin/README.md

 ```
 You should be able to run now `cry_cmake.exe` and you'll see CryOdin.

-### connecting with project
+### Connecting with CRYENGINE Source Code

-When you're able to build `CryOdin` with `CRYENGINE`, adding with your own project is striaght forward.
+When you're able to build `CryOdin` with `CRYENGINE`, adding it with your own project is striaght forward.
 In your Game.cryproject you'll need add this with plugins
 ```json
 { "guid": "", "type": "EType::Native", "path": "CryOdin" },
 ```
 Once add you should be run your project with CryOdin loaded in.

 ### Using Binary instead of building.
 If you just want to use the plugin without building it you'll still need follow the directions above but, instead of running `cry_cmake.exe` you can just build and run your project like you'll normally do.
-Just make sure to go to [Release](https://github.com/VonBismarck1986/CryOdin/releases/tag/0.0.1) and download the Binary - CryOdin.dll and put inside of `Cryengine/bin/win_x64` folder
+Just make sure to go to [Release](https://github.com/VonBismarck1986/CryOdin/releases) and download the Binary - CryOdin.dll and put inside of `Cryengine/bin/win_x64` folder.

+Remember Not only does CryOdin.dll must in `bin\win_x64` of `CRYENGINE` so does `odin.dll` from [OdinSDK](https://github.com/4Players/odin-sdk) has to be in there too!

 # CryOdin API
 Now that project is setup and CryOdin is loaded how do we use it?